List of Dungeon Crawl Classics modules: Dungeon Crawl Classics Lankhmar

 These adventures were released for use with the Lankhmar campaign setting, for the Dungeon Crawl Classics role-playing game.
 Authorized by the estate of Fritz Leiber.

 Dungeon Crawl Classics Empire of the East

 These adventures are based in the Empire of the East setting, officially licensed by the estate of Fred Saberhagen.
+For use with the Empire of the East campaign rule book.

+Dungeon Crawl Classics Dying Earth

+These adventures are based in the Dying Earth book series by Jack Vance.
+For use with the Dying Earth campaign box setting, Produced and distributed by agreement with the Lotts Agency.

 Dungeon Crawl Classics Horror

 A line of horror themed adventures, for the Dungeon Crawl Classics role-playing game.
 Includes new adventures, and reprints of previous Halloween modules.

 Holiday Modules

 A line of holiday-themed adventures, for the Dungeon Crawl Classics role-playing game.

 Convention Modules

 Modules designed for convention play, in shorter time slots.